end2endzone/end2endzone-hugo/content/blog/2016-01-17-maintenance-of-hobbico-torqmaster-90-deluxe-12-volt-rc-starter.md

 The rubber insert can be changed

-**without** dissembling the whole unit. &nbsp;The insert is not glued or screwed into the drive cone but is inserted by pressure.
-Removing the insert can be done using one of the following ways: If the old rubber insert can be disposed, then the easiest way is to use long nose pliers and try to &quot;pluck&quot; the rubber material around the hex screw until the insert can be removed with your hands.
+**without** dissembling the whole unit.
+The insert is not glued or screwed into the drive cone but is inserted by pressure.
+Removing the insert can be done using one of the following ways: If the old rubber insert can be disposed, then the easiest way is to use long nose pliers and try to "pluck" the rubber material around the hex screw until the insert can be removed with your hands.
 Here is a picture of the insert removed with this method:

 [![Hobbico TorqMaster old / used Rubber Insert](http://www.end2endzone.com/wp-content/uploads/2015/09/IMG_6819_LR5.jpg)](http://www.end2endzone.com/wp-content/uploads/2015/09/IMG_6819_LR5.jpg)

 Hobbico TorqMaster old / used Rubber Insert
 Another way is to try to unscrew the Drive Cone from the shaft of the unit.
-Use the 10 mm hex socket and try to push against the rubber to force the socket to get between the nut and the rubber and unscrew.&nbsp;Once you removed the screw from the cone, you will have enough free space for the rubber insert to be pushed to the inside of cone and then you can &quot;pinch&quot; it with long nose pliers and pull it out.
+Use the 10 mm hex socket and try to push against the rubber to force the socket to get between the nut and the rubber and unscrew.
+Once you removed the screw from the cone, you will have enough free space for the rubber insert to be pushed to the inside of cone and then you can "pinch" it with long nose pliers and pull it out.
 The new Hobbico TorqMaster Rubber Insert (Air) can be inserted by pressure into the Driver Cone without difficulty.

 ## Opening the case
 The case is held in place by 2 screws.
 Both screws are 4 inches long (goes through the whole body) and have a 8 mm hexadecimal head.
 To open the case, remove the 2 screws then pull out the back cover.